Sample Terms of Service Template

 It's recommended to put the date at the start of the agreement, like Walmart does here:

-Next, be clear about what the document actually is and what it means.
+Be clear about what the document actually is and what it means by summarizing it early on in the agreement.

 - Set out that it's a legally binding contract